 Another, is the advance/decline method, which studies the cumulative effects of the stocks that are advancing as well as the stocks that are declining.
 Many believe that this is a reliable way to gauge the strength of the stock market.
 If you notice trends that indicate an overall advance in strength, that’s a reliable indicator that the market will continue to be favorable.
-Because this method is based on current trends of what’s actually going on within the market, it is much more reliable than indicators based on luck and superstition.
+Just because this method is based on current trends of what’s actually going on within the market, it is believed to be much more reliable than indicators based on luck and superstition.

 The volatile nature of the stock market forces people to seek answers where none are provided, but careful analysis of the market and any trends you notice are worth considering.
 As much as you can, let stock market indicators serve their purpose but don’t let them second-guess you as you stare down real time facts that aren’t in agreement with fatally flawed predictors.